darioromero/getting_and_cleaning_data/README.md

 D.  A ReadMe.md file (the one you are reading now) describing all steps in the run_analysis script and
     related and necessary information for your peer reviewers.

+> Note:
+  1. Before running run_analysis.R script you must have permission for writing on the folder where you will save the script.
+As we all know, the script must create a txt file at the end of the analysis with the average per activity and per subject (person).
+  2. This run_analysis.R script makes a download from the website of the required data to proceed with all necessary calculations.

+** Description of run_analysis.R

 R Script run_analysis.R (detailed description)
 The script to create tidy data can be disglosed as to have 8 main chunks of tasks as described below: